Conductivity of charge-neutral multicomponent 2D electron-hole system: Introduction

 These examples of unique transport responses have spurred interest in finding other 2D platforms with broken Galilean invariance, where diverse carrier dispersions (linear, parabolic, or mixed) may induce novel interaction-driven phenomena.
-In particular, semimetals like a HgTe-based QW surrounded by other complementary 2D layers can serve as an example of such a system exhibiting fascinating transport properties: It supports two distinct charge carriers, electrons and holes, with different energy dispersions, which enables the breaking of Galilean invariance when both particle gases are sufficiently dense (i.e., in the degenerate electron and hole gas regime)~\cite{PhysRevB.67.115316, PhysRevB.102.155411, PhysRevB.106.085411}.
+In particular, semimetals like HgTe-based structures can serve as an example of such a system exhibiting fascinating transport properties: They support two distinct charge carriers, electrons and holes, with different energy dispersions, which enables the breaking of Galilean invariance when both particle gases are sufficiently dense (i.e., in the degenerate electron and hole gas regime)~\cite{PhysRevB.67.115316, PhysRevB.102.155411, PhysRevB.106.085411}.
 Consequently, electron-hole friction arises, contributing measurably to resistivity~\cite{PhysRevLett.95.146802}.

-HgTe-based QWs sandwitched between other layers (Fig.~\ref{Fig1}) constitute a uniquely versatile platform, whose properties are defined by two critical parameters.
-The first of them is fixed during the growth process: it is the QW width.
+Generally, HgTe-based QWs sandwiched between other layers (Fig.~\ref{Fig1}) constitute a uniquely versatile platform, whose properties are defined by two critical parameters.
+The first of them is fixed during the growth process, the QW width.
 It dictates the energy spectrum~\cite{PhysRevLett.95.226801}, and near a critical value ($\sim$6 nm), the bandgap vanishes, enabling the transition to 2D topological insulators~\cite{doi:10.1126/science.1148047, GUSEV2019113701} or semimetals~\cite{EntinJETP2013, ButtnerNatPhys2011}, which are the states characterized by a single Dirac cone valley and distinctive transport behavior such as magnetotransport and the quantum Hall effect~\cite{KozlovHETPL2013, KvonJETPL2008, PhysRevB.96.045304, PhysRevB.99.121405, nano12142492}.
 The second parameter, the gate voltage, is tunable in situ: it controls carrier density and degeneracy, allowing switching between the regimes (e.g., from topological insulator to semimetal).

-Magnetic fields further expand the potential tunability and phenomenology of these systems: they break symmetries to induce unconventional transport phenomena~\cite{Lawton-2002} (e.g., asymmetric electron-phonon interactions in quasi-2D structures~\cite{Kibis_1999, Kibis_2001, Kibis_2002}) while acting as a tool for manipulating material states.
+Magnetic fields further expand the potential tunability and phenomenology of these systems: they break symmetries to induce unconventional transport phenomena (e.g., asymmetric electron-phonon interactions in quasi-2D structures~\cite{Lawton-2002, Kibis_1999, Kibis_2001, Kibis_2002}) while acting as a tool for manipulating material states.